 - managing people and projects in the public service and the corporate world

 - being trusted advisors to National and Regional leaders

 - participating in ceremony and learning from the teachings of Elders.

-While Canada is on a path toward reconciliation we must look at the state of Canada differently.
-We believe that Canada needs to move from reconciliation towards what we at First Peoples Group call [re]Confederation.
+The natural next step is to take these individual actions and turn them into collective movement forward.
+We must look at the state of Canada differently.
+At First Peoples Group, we believe that Canada needs to begin the process to move from reconciliation towards what we are calling [re]Confederation.

 Let’s get to work.